 \section{Related Work}

-Table \ref{tab:rel_work} presents a structured comparison with existing research on automated software-model extraction from NL specifications.
+Table~\ref{tab:rel_work} presents a structured comparison with existing research on automated model extraction from natural language descriptions.
 Below, we describe the comparison criteria and, for each one, discuss how \approach\ relates to existing approaches.

-(1) \emph{Output Diagram Type} refers to the type of diagram each approach generates.
-Most existing techniques focus on extracting structural domain models~\cite{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/models/YangCCMV24}.
-Three approaches generate behavioural models, i.e., data-flow diagrams and sequence diagrams~\cite{DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24}.
-Only our approach focuses on automated generation of activity diagrams.
+(1) \emph{Output Model Type} refers to the type of model each approach generates.
+Most existing techniques focus on extracting structural domain models~\citep{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/models/YangCCMV24}.
+Three approaches generate behavioural models, i.e., data-flow diagrams and sequence diagrams~\citep{DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24}, and one approach~\citep{abscon} generates graph models such as taxonomies, executable program graphs and flowcharts.
+Our approach focuses on generating activity diagrams.